ColumnaeV/LoL-LanguageChanger/README.md

 Simplistic tool for those who play League in a different language then their current regionally locked language.

+Steps:
-1.)
-Put the .exe file in "..\Riot Games\League of Legends" directory.
+- Put the .exe file in "..\Riot Games\League of Legends" directory.
-2.)
-Run the application.
+- Run the application.
-3.)
-Follow what's displayed on the command prompt that opens.
+- Follow what's displayed on the command prompt that opens.

 Process of the application:
 - Edits the LeagueClientSettings.yaml found in "League of Legends\Config" directory.